WICG/scheduling-apis/README.md

 TODO(panicker): To what extent can this be addressed with LAPI vs. platform support

 ## API Sketch
-NOTE: super premature API sketches, read as such.
+NOTE: these are early, premature API sketches, read as such.
+Feedback is appreciated.

 ### Semantic priority for queue
 Semantic priority i.e. enum TaskQueuePriority can be one of these: